 It's hot.
 The kids want to be in the water.
 But a trip to the lake just isn't in the cards today.
 Don't fret.
 In North Dakota, you don't have to drive far to get to the nearest water.
 Most of the larger cities have waterparks and many smaller towns have pools.
 No matter where you are, you can make a splash with your family.
 Click here for more wet and wild fun.

 North Dakota's Theodore Roosevelt National Park has a rare distinction among all national parks in the United States in that it was the only one to first be named a memorial park.
 This year, the park will celebrate the 70th anniversary of President Harry S. Truman signing the declaration naming it Theodore Roosevelt Memorial Park.
 Make time this year to see what all the fuss was about but visiting multiple units of the park: the North Unit near Watford City, the South Unit at Medora and Roosevelt's Elkhorn Ranch site in the Badlands in between.
 And why stop there?
 Make it a point to visit affiliated sites Fort Union Trading Post, Knife River Indian Villages and the International Peace Garden.

 North Dakota’s craft beer industry's rich brews, robust flavors and unique twists on traditional styles are quickly becoming legendary.
 So, too, is our array of wineries offering signature spirits.
-As you make your way across the state, or come home during the holidays to visit family and friends, stop in to these unique spots.
-Click here for a printable version.
+As you make your way across the state, or come home to visit family and friends, stop in to these unique spots.